hyperledger/aries-rfcs/features/0685-pickup-v2/README.md

 ## Live Mode
 Live mode is the practice of delivering newly arriving messages directly to a connected _Recipient_.
 It is disabled by default and only activated by the _Recipient_.
 Messages that arrive when Live Mode is off MUST be stored in the queue for retrieval as described above.
 If live mode is active, and the connection is broken, a new inbound connection starts with live mode off.

+Messages already in the queue are not affected by live mode - they must still be requested with `delivery-request` messages.

 Live mode must only be enabled when a persistent transport is used, such as websockets.

 _Recipients_ have three modes of possible operation for message delivery with various abilities and level of development complexity:

 1. Never activate live mode.
 Poll for new messages with a `status_request` message, and retrieve them when available.
 2. Retrieve all messages from queue, and then activate Live Mode.
 This simplifies message processing logic in the _Recipient_.
 3. Activate Live Mode immediately upon connecting to the _Mediator_.
 Retrieve messages from the queue as possible.
-When receiving a message delivered live, the Queue may be queried for any pending messages delivered to the same key for processing.
+When receiving a message delivered live, the Queue may be queried for any waiting messages delivered to the same key for processing.

 ### Live Mode Change
-Live Mode is changed with a `live_delivery_change` message as follows:
+Live Mode is changed with a `live-delivery-change` message as follows:
 ```json=
 {
     "@type": "https://didcomm.org/messagepickup/2.0/live-delivery-change",